 Why was coverage for my Emergency Room visit denied?

-Charges for Medical Emergency Expenses are covered only when the condition is a true Medical Emergency as defined in the Description of Benefits.
+Charges for Medical Emergency Expenses are covered only when the condition is a true Medical Emergency as defined in the Certificate of Coverage.
 If you have a non-emergent condition that needs to be treated after regular business hours:

 - Contact the on-call Student Health Center physician at 202-444-PAGE for advice; or,